Underwood-Inc/rituals/README.md

 ### Advancement Tree Overview

-Your journey with Totem Rituals follows a structured progression system.
+Your journey with Rituals follows a structured progression system.
 You must craft each totem tier to unlock the next tier's recipes and access more powerful rituals.

 ```mermaid
 timeline